NightTsarina/homeplug_exporter/README.md

     address but remote and foreign devices do not.

-Note that the default destination (`local`) will only find devices on the near side of the PLC connection.
-If you want to query devices on the far side of the connection, you need to either specify their MAC address, or use the `broadcast` alias.
+Note that the default destination (`local`) will only find devices on the near side of a PLC connection.

+Once a reply is obtained from a device, the exporter queries directly all other devices connected to the same HomePlug network.

 [^1]: A "local device" is any device at the near end of a PLC connection.